coral-xyz/anchor-book/src/chapter_5/space.md

 This reference tells you how much space you should allocate for an account.

+In addition to the space for the account data, you have to add `8` to the `space` constraint for Anchor's internal discriminator (see the example).

 | Types           | Space in bytes                    | Details/Example
 | --------------- | --------------------              | -----------
 | bool            | 1                                 | would only require 1 bit but still uses 1 byte